Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 I request the following exams:

-Fifteen days before surgery, I advise the suspension of acetylsalicylic acid (Aspirin), anti-inflammatories, vitamin E, ginkgo biloba, high doses of omega 3, and any herbal medicine that may increase the risk of bleeding.
+Two weeks before surgery, I advise the discontinuation of acetylsalicylic acid (Aspirin), anti-inflammatories, vitamin E, ginkgo biloba, high doses of omega 3, and any herbal medicine that may increase the risk of bleeding.

 The surgery step by step